temporaer/wurzel/README.markdown

 			--force                               force recomputation of dijkstra
 			                                      algorithm
-			--stem-plane arg                      plane index in which to search for stem --stem-axis arg                       the axis of stem-plane
+			--stem-plane arg                      plane index in which to search for stem (read from config-file if not given)
+			--stem-axis arg                       the axis of stem-plane
+			                                      (read from config-file if not given)
 			-r [ --max-radius ] arg (=1.8)        maximum root radius (in mm) -s [ --start-threshold ] arg (=0.1)
 			                                      minimum raw value to start tracking